-with 2.17 interest rate spreads, which is the difference between the interest rate and risk-free rates.10 The average loan term is 14.7 years, and the interquartile range lies between 10 to 20 years.
+&lt;sup>9 We measure interest rate spreads as the difference between the loan interest rate and risk-free rate from T-bills with similar terms.
+For example, spreads for mortgages with less than a one-year term are calculated as the difference the interquartile range lies between 10 to 20 years.
 The average loan value is \$9.22 million, and the median value is \$3.2 million, suggesting the presence of large-value loans.
-The average property value is \$18 million, and the loan-to-value ratio is 0.58 on average.
+The average property value is \$18 million, and the loan-to-value ratio is, on average, 0.58.